1982 San Diego Chargers season: AFC First Round playoffs: at (4) Pittsburgh Steelers

-Second round: at Miami Dolphins
+AFC Second Round Playoffs: at (2) Miami Dolphins

 Fouts' second pass attempt of the game was intercepted, leaving the Dolphins to drive only 24 yards for the opening touchdown.
 Miami forced a punt, then doubled their lead with an 89-yard touchdown drive.
 Bauer fumbled the ensuing kickoff, with Miami recovering and going 23 yards for their third touchdown.
 The next kickoff was also fumbled, with Brooks losing the ball to set up a Dolphins field goal and 24–0 lead midway through the 2nd quarter.
 An exchange of punts followed: Brooks' 10-yard return was increased by 15 further yards by a facemask penalty, and San Diego took over at the Miami 28-yard line.
 After two incompletions, Fouts connected with Joiner for a touchdown.
 The Dolphins responded with a field goal with barely a minute left before halftime.
 Aided by two penalties for 25 yards, San Diego quickly moved into Miami territory; Chandler's 22-yard catch took them to the 1-yard line, and Muncie scored on the next play, reducing the halftime deficit to 27–13.

 Muncie's 18-yard catch on the first play of the second half took the Chargers to the Miami 45-yard line before the drive stalled and they were forced to punt.
 Fox's interception of David Woodley set his offense up at the Dolphins 33, but Fouts was sacked on third down and they had to punt again.
 Miami moved from their own 20 to a 1st and goal at the 7-yard line before Lowe stopped the drive with a fumble recovery.
 The Chargers faced 4th and 3 at their own 45 on the ensuing drive, which they converted when Cappelletti ran 5 yards with a fake punt.
 They picked up one more first down reaching the Dolphins 36-yard line before Fouts was intercepted.
 This time, Miami drove 62 yards for the game's final points.
 Needing three touchdowns, Fouts converted a 4th and 12 from his own 49 with a 16-yard pass to Sievers, but was intercepted two plays later.
 He threw further interceptions in his own territory on the final two San Diego drives, giving him four in as many possessions and five in total.

 San Diego gained only 247 yards on offense after averaging a league-high 450 per game during the regular season.
 They turned the ball over seven times in total, including the two special teams fumbles.
 They didn't return to the playoffs until ten years later, following the 1992 season.
 Chargers lost and in 1983 missed the playoffs 6-10.